 The lack of yellow visible to the naked eye in H diamonds makes them a more popular choice for engagement rings compared to I.

-As I recommend, most buyers don’t prioritize a particular color grade, and the same is true for clarity.
+As I recommend, most buyers don’t prioritize a particular color grade.

 Instead, it’s about finding a diamond that appears colorless to the naked eye and avoiding the premiums charged for higher grades.

 For example, here’s an engagement ring with H diamond.